JulienKhlt/TD_log_Project/README.md

 ## Issues

 - Do NOT use import in VSCode projects....
 The indexing takes too long and make LS crash -> need async but complicated with SQL Alchemy...
-Fix this by adding your project by command line first!
+Fix this by adding your project by command line first! or library scanning on install.

 ## TODOs

 - TODO Write Tests
 - INPROGRESS Add a CLI -> What do you need PL ?
 - TODO Write type inference
-- TODO Write dot completion
+- DONE Write dot completion
 - DONE Change bdd size for everything (problem with numpy today)
 - TODO better completion type detection (i.e. better regex)
 - DROPPED add dynamic completion (No computation on EACH change)
 - DONE write heritage completion
 - DONE write import completion
 - TODO write import/from completion
-- TODO add virtualenv/pipenv support
+- DROPPED -> Client modification needed... add virtualenv/pipenv support
 - DONE: commit session only on file save
 - DONE: add a new file to project
 - DROPPED How to handle external files ?